FREE Shipping on orders over $899

 4. Obesity

-Excess weight can put an extra strain on the circulatory system, making it more difficult for blood to flow properly through the body.
+Excess weight can put an additional strain on the circulatory system, making it more difficult for blood to flow properly throughout the body.
 Obesity is also associated with conditions that affect circulation, such as diabetes and hypertension.

 5. Smoking

 Smoking damages arteries and reduces the blood's ability to carry oxygen, which can lead to circulatory problems.
-Chemicals in tobacco can also cause inflammation and plaque buildup in the arteries.
+The chemicals in tobacco can also cause inflammation and plaque buildup in the arteries.

 6. Sedentary lifestyle